Dean E. Friedrich

 Dean Friedrich, voice teacher and choral conductor, taught at two colleges and two academies in the Seventh-day Adventist school system in the 1950s and 1960s.
 Beginning in the 1960s he became known in California for his music school and his work with independent choral ensembles.

-Dean was born in Billings, Montana, and raised in California, the youngest of three sons of Thomas H. and Lou I. Friedrich.
+Dean was born in Billings, Montana, on May 24, 1928, and raised in California, the youngest of three sons of Thomas H. and Lou I. Friedrich.
 Following graduation from Lodi Academy in 1946, where he had conducted a choral group for a year and served as senior class president, he enrolled at PUC as a music major with voice as his performance area.
-He graduated in 1950 with a B.A. in music education and then taught at the preparatory school.
+He graduated in 1950 with a B.A. in music education and then taught at the preparatory school for a year.

 In 1951, Friedrich accepted a position at Union College and enrolled for graduate study at Columbia University.
 While doing graduate work that summer, he sang in the Robert Shaw Collegiate Choral group.

 He directed the men's chorus at UC for a year and then was drafted into the U.S. Army, where he served until 1954.
 During his time in military service he directed the Camp Pickett Choraliers, a popular group that performed with vocal and violin soloists and toured extensively, playing only sacred music.